yajima3355-ctrl/test-repo/README.md

 # Test Repository

-This is a test file for Cursor.

-It is used to check if the connection between GitHub and Cursor works correctly.
+This repository is created to test the connection between GitHub and Cursor.

+## Purpose
+- Check if Cursor can read files from GitHub
+- Test summarization and documentation features
+- Verify agent functions

+## Next Step
-If this file can be summarized, the setup is successful.
+If Cursor can summarize this file, the integration works successfully.